isomerpages/moe-acspri/_about-us/Principal's Foreword.md

 <p></p>
 <p>As with all good teachers, Jesus used the incident as a teachable moment
 for all twelve disciples.
-He flipped commonly held notions of greatness on their head.
+He flipped commonly held notions of greatness on their heads.
 Instead of greatness being about status, power and prestige, Jesus’ definition of greatness was completely countercultural.
 He said the rulers of the Gentiles lord it over them, and their high officials exercise authority over them, but whoever wants to become great among you